batyuvitez/manduca/README.md

 3. Click on the 'Activate' button to use your new theme right away.

 ## Troubleshooting
-In case of notice any bugs or failure please contact me: Zsolt Edelényi ezs@web25.hu
+In case of notice any bugs or failure, please contact me: Zsolt Edelényi (mailto:ezs@web25.hu)

 ## Copyright and licencing information
 This theme is 100% [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-And any external resources used and bundled with the theme are also fully compatible with the GPL.
+Other external resources used and bundled with the theme are also fully compatible with the GPL.

 ### Focus Snake
     - licence: MIT